bouchardi/BERT_for_GAP-coreference/README.md

 This project was realised in the context of the INF8225 AI course.
-In this project, we aim to reduce gender bias in pronoun resolution by creating a coreference resolver that performs well on a gender-balanced pronoun dataset, The Gendered Ambiguous Pronouns (GAP) dataset.
+In this project, we aim to reduce gender bias in pronoun resolution by creating a coreference resolver that performs well on a gender-balanced pronoun dataset, the Gendered Ambiguous Pronouns (GAP) dataset.
 We leverage BERT's strong pre-training tasks on large unsupervised datasets and transfer these contextual representations to the fine-tuning stage.
 The fine-tuning stage was trained in a SWAG-like manner on the GAP supervised dataset.